R4YM3/dotfiles/README.md

 ## To do:
 - Config stuff which still are todo after setup (see previous list)
 - Command to boot a present of apps on pre-defined screen positions, for example: `$ boot development`.
 Which will boot all development apps, or `boot client-name` to boot all client specific apps.
-- Ubuntu driver installer in a private repository to prevent leaking details about system.